dart-lang/site-www/src/codelabs/dart-cheatsheet.md

 }
 {$ end test.dart $}
 {$ begin hint.txt $}
-The b, c, d, and e paramters will be null if they aren't provided by caller.
+The b, c, d, and e paramters are null if they aren't provided by caller.
 The important thing, then, is to check whether those arguments are null before you add them to the final string.
 {$ end hint.txt $}
 ```